 If you think the Christophers were some kind of "wackos" and this was just an unhappy customer dispute with a legitimate home builder (I've run into this defense of Meyers -- "it's the difficult customers' fault" -- sometimes from public officials), let me point out the Christophers buttressed their allegations by hiring an independent, AIA-certified architect to go through the house Meyers was building under contract for them (this was a separate architect from the one who had drawn their house plans).
 The independent architect found dozens of problems including code violations, failure to follow plans, use of materials unlike those called for by contract, and a host of issues including a window that wasn't installed at all.
 The independent architect's report is many pages long with dozens of items cited -- each a failure of Meyers to do his job as general contractor, or a deliberate attempt to cut a corner.

 Mr. Christopher wrote many notes, emails and letters about the project.
 In one, he wrote that Durham building inspector Richard McManus had told him that in regard to a particular situation, Meyers was citing a section of the building code that did not apply.
 In this note by Christopher, dated March 30 (2006), Christopher wrote: "To quote McManus verbatim, 'Bob (Meyers) is not a student of the code'."
-Meyers is now, of course, a building inspector in the adjoining town of Middlefield, where his primary duty is enforcing and interpreting the building code.
+Meyers, now a building inspector in the adjoining town of Middlefield, is paid to enforce and interpret building code.

 The Christophers' saga ends with no state action taken against Meyers.
 Not by Chief State's Attorney Kane's office, not by consumer protection, not by the attorney general (again, Richard Blumenthal at the time), and not in the courts.
 Meyers walked away unscathed.
 From a superficial examination, it would appear Meyers actually made a lot more money by mistreating the Christophers and then selling their house to someone else.
 It appears from legal records that some or all of Meyers' legal bills were paid by an insurance company.
 John Christopher battled valiantly to try and get justice regarding Meyers.
 For any number of reasons including perhaps incompetence, laziness and/or corruption, nothing was done by state officials to rein in Meyers or hold him accountable.

 The matter was brought to an end when John Christopher died September 3, 2007 in New Jersey from a fast moving cancer.
-His widow was unable to sustain the battle with Meyers in court after losing her husband and having already spent and lost hundreds of thousands of dollars.
+His widow was unable to sustain battle with Meyers after losing her husband and having spent and lost hundreds of thousands of dollars.

-In attempting to take Meyers to task for his actions, I learned Connecticut agencies are too often unwilling to investigate complaints and even if they do, there is a lack of follow through.
-Also, the courts are a weak link, with judges who are political appointees, underpaid, often overworked, and sometimes lacking strong qualifications and experience.
-At the very least, the courts can be used to delay justice -- at great expense to a legitimate complainant.
-Lawyer after lawyer has told me that when it comes to civil matters, guilty parties thrive on delay -- it is often their best defense, and makes complainants realize justice is too expensive.
+In Corrupticut, agencies are too often unwilling to investigate complaints; even if they do, often it is a cursory look and there is a lack of follow through.
+The courts are a weak link, with judges who are political appointees, underpaid, sometimes overworked and sometimes just plain lazy, and many of the judges lack the qualifications, experience or temperment to be on the bench.
+At the least, the courts can be used to delay justice -- at great expense to a legitimate complainant.
+Guilty parties thrive on delay -- it is often their best defense, and makes complainants realize justice is too expensive.
 Remember what happened to John Christopher -- he died waiting for agency and court action.

 In my own court complaint against Meyers, it took my lawyer 11 repeated filings over a year at a cost of many thousands of dollars just to get bank records from Meyers' corporate, segregated account.
 That account contained only my money.
 A year and 11 filings -- all because Meyers and his lawyer stalled the system.
-Why?
+Why and how?
 I would contend because the account is black-and-white proof Meyers stole my money from a corporate bank account into which it had been placed only for the purpose of building a new house for me.
-And that, I would contend, is all the evidence necessary to prove civil and criminal theft.
+Meyers and his lawyer made that delay happen with the full cooperation of the Middlesex Superior Court and its most senior judges, I would contend and believe I am able to prove.